Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Primer Sazze Partners - Top VCs in Cloud Computing

-Primer Sazze Partners is a venture capital firm based in California that invests in companies with ambitious, world-changing potential.
-They focus on providing capital to founders who are building businesses with a grand vision for their market.
+Primer Sazze Partners is a California-based venture capital firm that invests in early-stage companies with ambitious, world-changing potential.
+They primarily provide seed and early-stage funding to help founders build their initial product and establish a market presence.

 • Industries of focus: Cloud Computing, Content, Social, Travel